Norton VPN review 2026

 Does Norton VPN track my internet activity?

 No, Norton VPN neither tracks nor stores data about your online activity.
-It operates under a no-logs policy which specifically ensures that your browsing-related data remains private.
+It operates under a no-logs policy, which specifically ensures that your browsing-related data remains private.

 Does Norton VPN work in China?

 No, Norton VPN doesn’t work in China.
-Unlike such popular providers as NordVPN or Surfshark, Norton doesn’t allow you to choose the server location you connect to.
+Unlike popular providers such as NordVPN or Surfshark, Norton doesn’t allow you to choose the server location you connect to.
 Although the VPN has servers in Hong Kong, they are very slow, so if you are looking for a VPN for China, Norton VPN isn’t the best option.